 Pay with cash

 Once you've determined how much to set aside for saving, spending and investing, it's time to make those numbers stick.
-The growing popularity of credit cards and debit cards makes it all too easy to overspend.
+Using credit cards and debit cards makes it all too easy to overspend.

 With the exception of your mortgage and car loan, most consumers should implement a strict policy of paying with cash for groceries, clothes, vacations and nonessential items.